 How successful is the company?
 According to a News article published in September 2018, it’s handling $4 billion worth of transfers a month.
 That was a while ago so there’s a good chance it’s now a lot more.

 I want to provide you with plenty of information.
 That means this review is a little longer than most of the posts on this blog so I’ve added a table of contents.
-It will make it easier if you want to skip to a specific section but, if you really want to understand what a TransferWise Borderless Account is and how it works, it’s probably a good idea to read the entire review.
+It will make it easier if you want to skip to a specific section but, if you really want to understand what a TransferWise multi-currency account is and how it works, it’s probably a good idea to read the entire review.

 Table of Contents